jeamon/web-based-jobs-worker-service/README.md

 * per startup web server log and jobs log and deletion cron log
 * https-only local web server with auto-generated self-signed certificate
 * capability to restart one or more jobs by their ids or restart all jobs
+* schedule a long running task and start viewing the job output in realtime
+* schedule multiple long running jobs and use their id for live streaming their output
+* schedule a long running task with dual streaming (to a disk file and over websocket)

 Please feel free to have a look at the [usage section](#usage) for examples.